-The bill amends RCW 41.05.065 to enhance the benefits provided by the public employees' benefits board, with a focus on improving health care coverage and various insurance options for employees and their dependents.
+The bill amends RCW 41.05.065 to enhance the benefits provided by the public employees' benefits board, with a strong focus on improving health care coverage and various insurance options for employees and their dependents.
 It introduces comprehensive health care benefits, cost containment strategies, wellness incentives, and effective coordination of benefits.
 The bill establishes specific eligibility criteria for employees, seasonal workers, faculty, and elected officials, ensuring that benefits are accessible based on employment conditions.
 It also allows for the creation of health savings accounts and high deductible health plans, promoting cost-efficient managed health care systems.

 Statutes affected: Original Bill: 41.05.065